juaml/brainage_estimation/README.md

 1. **Folder Structure**
-`brainage_requirements_models` contains following folders and files:
+There are following folders and files:

    1. `trained_models`: contains 10 trained models.
 Models are trained using voxel-wise GM images (from CAT 12.8) with additional smoothing (S0, S4, S8) and resampling (R4, R8) as features with various ML algorithms